AkzholAlmukhametov/Python-Neutronics/README.md

-This repository is used to host the codes and the results of personal projects on Reactor Neutronics simulations made by using Python and OpenMC library.
+This repository is used to host the codes and the results of personal projects on Reactor Neutronics simulations made by using Python without using OpenMC library.
+Some of these works was asked to be made at the course of Fission Reactors Physics 1 in Politecnico di Milano